 OpenInvest has partnered with JUST Capital, a nonprofit that aims to mobilize the power of the private sector in creating a more just marketplace that better reflects the values and priorities of the American people.
 Through extensive polling with the American public, JUST Capital identified human rights and labor standards in the supply chain as an essential element of just corporate behavior.
 Over the past year, they assessed over 900 companies’ efforts to address human rights and labor violations in their operations and supply chains.
 Based on companies’ corporate social responsibility reports and other public disclosures, their analysts assessed each company’s public commitment to human rights and labor rights, their management of those issues in their supply chains, and their transparency on those efforts.
 The metrics were developed and refined in consultation with leading NGOs and experts in the business and human rights field.

-To create a positive investment screen, OpenInvest selected the top 2% of the 900 analyzed companies who are listed in the S&P 500, a widely used investing benchmark.
+To create a positive investment screen, OpenInvest selected the top 2% of the 900 analyzed companies.
 New and existing OpenInvest users can incorporate the screen into diversified investment portfolios with a click.
 5

 Why You are Essential to Ending #HumanTrafficking